PAWSA: GOLFOS

 In addition to his work under his own name, PAWSA is one half of GOLFOS, a collaborative project with Spanish DJ and producer Dennis Cruz.
 GOLFOS began formally in 2018, with early ideas reportedly emerging during a joint stay in Ibiza.

 In 2023, GOLFOS delivered a standout b2b performance at the Kappa Futur Festival in Turin, which has been widely circulated via SoundCloud and YouTube.
 The set featured some of the duo's deeper cuts like “Hole 9” and “Feeling Good (JBL Mix)."

 Treasure Series

 PAWSA is also the producer behind the anonymous Treasure Series project, which began releasing tracks on streaming services in 2019.
 The series often features minimal, tech house reworks of popular songs.
 Each release is typically restricted to 250 physical copies and accompanied by a digital download code.
 Though not explicitly crediting PAWSA, many of the tracks have been featured in his live sets and share stylistic characteristics with his solo productions.
-The series includes songs such as Thirty Thousand, A Sunday Afternoon, Find ’Em All, and My Favourite Girl.
+The series includes songs such as Thirty Thousand, Jungle VIP, Ruffneck Brother, and My Favourite Girl.